Food Programs and Community Resources

 NJ SNAP - New Jersey Supplemental Nutrition Assistance Program

 You may be eligible for help with the high cost of food through NJ SNAP.
 If you meet income eligibility requirements, you may receive assistance that will enable you to buy healthy food from many stores.
 Assistance is available to households of all descriptions, including families, couples without children, individuals, seniors, disabled persons, legal immigrants, and victims of family violence.
 Eligibility depends on several factors like income, household size, and resources.
 Learn more about NJ SNAP.
-Take a short screening to see if your family qualifies.
+Complete a short screening to see if your family qualifies.
 Read the NJ SNAP brochure.

 Provided through NJ SNAP, the Family First Card can be used to buy nutritious produce at participating farmers’ markets throughout the state.
 There may be others, but a listing of Farmers' Markets that accept NJ SNAP can be found here.